- 1. Simplicity

-This can be done by better understanding your audience and catering your message to them.
+This can be done by better understanding your audience and by catering your message to them.
 But it also has design implications.
 Regardless of your message, if visitors see your site and think “Blah, I’ve seen this before!”, that critical first impression is lost!

 Going for a bespoke design from a quality designer can really set yourself from the pack.
 This is surely the most professional option.
 Based on your business goals, a “tailored” photography website can be much more effective than using existing themes/templates.

 But even if you’re using a website theme to save some time or money, you should still put in some effort to personalize it as much as possible.